 How can you be the change you want to see in the world?
 Mahatma Gandhi’s quote has inspired millions to have a positive impact on their community, but how can you be challenged to start making a difference right now?

-Throughout history, we have successfully overcome many difficult threats and turmoil, including famine, war, natural catastrophes, social injustice, racism, and many others.
-But this question still occurs to every person.
+Throughout history, we have successfully overcome many difficult threats and turmoil, including famine, war, natural catastrophes, social injustice, racism, etc. But this question still occurs to every person.

 How can you contribute to making the world a better place?
 How can you be the change you want to see in the world?